bstolle/pokemon/README.md

 * Link to [a](https://armienn.github.io/pokemon/#Magearna) [specific](https://armienn.github.io/pokemon/#123) [Pokémon](https://armienn.github.io/pokemon/#nidoran-m)
 * Link to your collection [in a spreadsheet](https://armienn.github.io/pokemon/?1FOnsr7np65g0RhTETo1gMS298alHhTNwngT_8oYrZvI#2), [a json file](https://armienn.github.io/pokemon/?json:gist.githubusercontent.com/Armienn/dbcc734e78c27eee1c6590f1cd11fd17/raw/e30d8b5a6330d5affbcb3512cd2399ed5603aaee/test-json-pokemons.json), [a script](https://armienn.github.io/pokemon/?script:gist.githubusercontent.com/Armienn/27b4759d86c33542656f255efd1e50af/raw/47e287512645df0a4f75a515d48f9268a7340604/test-pokemons.js) et cetera
 * Faster loading than sharing a Google Sheets document

+## Recent Updates

+* Began adding the Galar region pokemon to the list.
+(Names and sprites are accruate.
+Any details are not)
+* Fixed the favicon that was not hooked up

+## Future Features Wishlist

+* Get all pkemon data updated for Galar region pokemon
+* Fix the large pokedex entry images for Galar region pokemon
+* Reorganize the left Nav
+* Restyle it to look more like an in-game pokedex
+* Add links to reliable pokemon resources like **Serebii**, **Smogon**, and **Bulbapedia**
+  * Detail page to have links on each type
+  * Detail page to have links on each ability
+* Add flag sprite to each language entry
+* Improve style and usability of search bar

 ## How to Use with Spreadsheets